 [Clause 4A inserted by No. 14 of 2012 s.
 9.]

-5. Law enforcement, public safety and property security
+5. Law enforcement, public safety and property security, matter prejudicial etc. to

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (1) Matter is exempt matter if its disclosure could reasonably be expected to —

-(a) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law;
+(a) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law; or

-(b) prejudice an investigation of any contravention or possible contravention of the law in a particular case, whether or not any prosecution or disciplinary proceedings have resulted;
+(b) prejudice an investigation of any contravention or possible contravention of the law in a particular case, whether or not any prosecution or disciplinary proceedings have resulted; or

-(c) enable the existence, or non-existence, or identity of any confidential source of information, in relation to the enforcement or administration of the law, to be discovered;
+(c) enable the existence, or non-existence, or identity of any confidential source of information, in relation to the enforcement or administration of the law, to be discovered; or

-(d) prejudice the fair trial of any person or the impartial adjudication of any case or hearing of disciplinary proceedings;
+(d) prejudice the fair trial of any person or the impartial adjudication of any case or hearing of disciplinary proceedings; or

-(e) endanger the life or physical safety of any person;
+(e) endanger the life or physical safety of any person; or

-(f) endanger the security of any property;
+(f) endanger the security of any property; or

 (g) prejudice the maintenance or enforcement of a lawful measure for protecting public safety; or